-Guidance: Where water resource concerns are identified, producers must identify and implement appropriate practice(s) which may include installation of new or management of existing water control structures to hold water onsite.
+Guidance: Where water resource concerns are identified, producers must implement appropriate practice(s) which may include installation or management of existing water control structures to hold water onsite.
 Doing this will improve the existing hydrologic conditions and reduce the runoff.
-Before installing new (non-replacement) water control structures, contact FDACS for technical assistance and cost share availability and work with the representative to determine appropriate settling measures.
+Before installing new (non-replacement) water control structures, contact FDACS for technical assistance and cost share availability, and work with the representative to determine appropriate settling measures.

 Ditch and Canal Maintenance and Water Management 3.4.3.
-Operate and maintain water control structures to minimize the movement of N and P, and sediments offsite.
-Ditch and Canal Maintenance and Water Management 3.4.4 Operate and maintain water control structures to minimize the admission of aquatic vegetation into downstream public waterways.
+Operate and maintain water control structures to minimize the movement of N, P, and sediments off site.
+3.4.4 Operate and maintain water control structures to minimize the admission of aquatic vegetation into downstream public waterways.